marczz/rest-sphinx-memo/source/ReST.rst

       _Docutils: http://docutils.sourceforge.net/
       _John Lee: john.lee@gmail.com

-2. An `internal document reference` point to some location in the same document.
+2. An :ref:`internal document reference <internal>` point to some location in the same document.

-3. An `indirect hyperlink` has an other hyperlink reference as target.
+3. An `indirect hyperlink`_ has an other hyperlink reference as target.

 There exist three ways to write hyperlink references